end-initiative/end-initiative/pages/activities.md

 Students who are proficient in Biology or Herbology may use the laboratory to expend their ingredients in order to make potions or medicine.
 If you do not have the means or ingredients, services of the Lab may be purchased from the Laboratory as well.
 Supplies are often limited, so the Laboratory will sometimes send requests to The Spire in order to replenish their stock.
 You can always try and buy ingredients to use for yourself.
 Rolling a D20 determines if they have enough in stock for you to buy, DC 10.

 A typical potion will require 3-6 ingredients.
 Ingredients range from a rating of Common to Legendary with various potencies per level of rarity.
 When brewing a potion, you need an ingrediant that specializes as an effect, one as a synthesizer, and one as an enhancer.
 When you go to brew a potion, you will roll a Biology or Herbology skill check with the DC determined by the used ingredients to successfully brew the potion.
 Adding the potency score of all ingredients gives you the DC to try and brew the potion.
 The DC is reduced by 1 for every +1 misc. bonus you have to the Herbology subject.
 Adding more than the minimum ingredients to a brew will change the effects of the potion.
 Adding extra effect ingredients will increase the bonus of the effect.
 Adding extra synthesizers will decrease the DC for a successful brew.
-And adding extra enhancer ingredients will grant an extra use of that potion, though sometimes you will need to add more than 1 synthesizer and/or enhancer for them to be strong enough to grant an extra use.
+And adding extra enhancer ingredients will grant an extra use of that potion, th-9ough sometimes you will need to add more than 1 synthesizer and/or enhancer for them to be strong enough to grant an extra use.
 A potion takes so long to brew and a student can only have 1 concoction brewing on the side when it is not for class at a time.
 Do not worry if you are not present when the potion is finished brewing, as it will be taken care of by staff.

 |  Rarity    | Potency | Effect/(#)Resist  |  (#)Synthesizer | (#)Enhancer |
 |------------|---------|-------------------|-----------------|-------------|